 Water - How much and when?

-To decide if your hanging basket needs watering, simply lift it up with one hand from underneath.
-You can tell by the weight of the basket whether it needs watering or not.
-On cool days, or weeks, your hanging baskets may not need watering every day.
-Don't add water to wet soil.
-It is so important that plant roots dry before their next watering.
-During the hot stretches of summer, you may need to water your baskets once (or twice!) a day.
+To gauge whether your hanging basket needs watering, simply lift it gently from underneath.
+The weight of the basket can tell you if it's thirsty.
+On cooler days or weeks, your hanging baskets may not require daily watering.
+Avoid adding water to already wet soil; it's crucial that plant roots dry out before their next watering.
+During the scorching summer spells, your baskets might need watering once or even twice daily.

-We recommend using a water wand, so you don’t need to pull down your baskets every time you water.
-Stick the end of the wand deep inside the basket, rather than watering on top of the leaves or blooms.
-Keep going until you see the water come out of the bottom of the basket consistently.
+We suggest using a water wand to save you the trouble of pulling down your baskets each time they need watering.
+Insert the wand deep inside the basket, avoiding the leaves or blooms, and continue until you see water seeping out from the bottom of the basket consistently.

-If your basket has dried out completely, and the soil is crumbly and cracked, you will have to water several times in order to saturate the soil so that the plants can again suck up moisture.
+If your basket's soil has dried out completely, appearing crumbly and cracked, you'll need to water it several times to rehydrate the soil so that the plants can absorb moisture again.

-Your plants need nutrients to grow and bloom during the growing season.
-There are many kinds of fertilizers including water soluble and slow release.
-Water soluble fertilizer is a powder that you mix into your watering can and then feed your plants when you water.
-Slow release fertilizer is added on top of the soil, then some of the nutrients are released whenever you water.
+Plants require nutrients to grow and bloom throughout the growing season.
+There are various types of fertilizers, including water-soluble and slow-release ones.
+Water-soluble fertilizer is a powdered substance you mix with water and then feed your plants.
+In contrast, slow-release fertilizer is spread on top of the soil, gradually releasing nutrients whenever you water.

-Deadheading and Pruning - How to keep your baskets looking great?
+Deadheading and Pruning - How to keep your baskets looking the best?

-Some flowers need a bit of deadheading to continue blooming and all plants benefit from a bit of a summer pruning.
-Be sure to weigh your gardening ambitions with your hanging basket selection in the spring!
-Lucky for us, many flowering plants found in hanging baskets are self cleaning (you don't have to pick off dead flowers).
+Some flowers may need occasional deadheading to continue blooming, and all plants appreciate a good summer pruning.
+Always match your gardening ambitions with your hanging basket selection in spring!
+Luckily, many flowering plants found in hanging baskets are self-cleaning, meaning there's no need to pick off dead flowers.